Lucky-Lodhi2004/Coffy/README.md

 - SQLite-backed engine with raw SQL query support
 - Outputs as readable tables or exportable lists
-- Uses in-memory DB by default, or file-based if initialized with a path
+- Uses in-memory DB by default, or json-based if initialized with a path

 📄 [SQL Documentation →](./SQL_DOCS.md)